Aarception/Mo-information-security-portfolio/README.md

 Having gained some production-experience in a low or trust-depleted international context, I realized the power of performance for establishing trust.
 An unwitnessed agreement is non-existent; the very act of trust-making must become a theatrical production.
 This is why I document everything.
 Memory must be inscribed or the truth doesn't exist.
 This inscription = ritual proof.
 It is what guarantees the the truth so trust can function.

-Trust in my word is reinforced to capacity by the extent of their inscription.
-My promises have collateral.
+Trust in this word is reinforced to capacity by the extent of their inscription.
+The promises have collateral.

-I require one small trust-ensuring inscription.
+One small trust-ensuring inscription.
 Could be a sentence.
 Could be from a non-official, temporary mask.
 Could be sent to encrypted address.
 The decision is made worth by the very production of it's purpose.

+Otherwise there is only cynical performance—

+—and for that, there is Governance By Theatrical Production.

+Acccountability performed in narrative, etiquette, and visual allegory.

 ---